MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-07-03-set-up-security-groups-for-your-environments.md

 - more precise handling of security: You can create different groups for different user groups.
 That makes adding and removing users to or from an environment easier, quicker and reduces the probability of errors.
 - nested security groups: you have the possibility to work with nested security groups, which have different security roles.
 - easier management: you can bulk assign groups to environments and have control over permissions.
-- possibility of automation: We can add dataverse security roles to groups, to let us automate the whole security management for users in environments.
+- possibility of automation: We can add Dataverse security roles to groups, to let us automate the whole security management for users in environments.

 ## How to set up a security group